Boost an analytics-driven corporate culture with an engaging Analytics Hub

 Rewards, badges, points.
 Take a cue from the gaming world and maximize interest, engagement and adoption through gamification techniques.
 Incentivize the sharing of reports and dashboards to accelerate user adoption of current assets and new contributions by content curators.
 Gamification techniques encourage collaboration and user engagement.
 They also fulfill our basic human needs to seek rewards, and most important, they make the experience fun.

-BI portals allow you to access all the dashboards in your organization, irrespective of technology, location, and department.
+Analytics Hubs allow you to access all the dashboards in your organization, irrespective of technology, location, and department.
 Learn more here.